 Tiawana is waiting to inspire and motivate you.
 Support you in your community.
 Parnter with your organization and create the change that is needed, Together we can create Racial Equity, Breakdown systemic racism, and implement Economic Mobility in all communities

-To request for speaking engagements or to learn about volunteering, & our mentoring programs-please click on button.
+To request for speaking engagements or to learn about volunteering, & our mentoring programs-and other services -please click on the request button.